Concussion After Car Accident: What You Need To Know

 What causes a concussion after a car accident?

-A concussion after a car accident can be caused by a strike, blow or jolt to the head that occurs during the accident.
+A concussion after a car accident can be caused by a strike, blow or jolt to the head that occurs during the crash.
 Importantly, it can occur even if there is no impact to the head.
 It can also be caused by the extreme force of the crash, which causes the head to whip violently forward and backward.

 At its most basic level, this is an injury to the brain that results from the brain striking the interior of the skull.
 Whether the initial event is a blow to the head or the violent whipping motion that occurs in rear-end collisions, the sudden movement of the head (acceleration) – and equally sudden end to that movement (deceleration) – causes the brain to be thrown against the skull or to twist inside the skull.